 To learn more about MIEPA, click here Return to MIEPA's Home Page

-The study is by Kara Chua Olegario, a Philippine native who currently [December 2012] live in San Francisco; this study presents the Philippine government's economic policies as compared to the MIEPA list of policies as outlined above.
+The studies are by Kimberly Escario, Lemon L. Calulut, both Philippine natives who currently [December 2017] live in San Francisco; the studies present the Philippine government's economic policies as compared to the MIEPA list of policies as outlined above.
 The ratings herein are based on the following rating scale:

 5.0 Perfect Facilitation of Wealth Creation

 3.0 Neutral Effect on Wealth Creation

 2.0 Midway between Neutral and Obstructionist

 [Rating scale copyright Mike P. McKeever, 2018.
 Used herein with permission]